Geraz69/demo-app-provisioning/README.md

 $ vagrant up
 ```

-After that command is finished you can go and check that everithing is working by going to (http://127.0.0.1:1234) on a web browser.
-You should see a "Hello World".
+As soon as the command is finished you can go and check that everything is working, you can go and hit http://127.0.0.1:1234 on a web browser.
+"Hello World".

 ## Port Forwarding